oiad/vkc/README.md

 	_ALLOWED_Dialogs = _ALLOWED_Dialogs + [81000,88890,20001,20002,20003,20004,20005,20006,55510,55511,55514,55515,55516,55517,55518,55519,555120,118338,118339,571113,4800]; // adding some others from community addons
 	```

-# Changing to newest version with UI:
+# Upgrading to the newest version with UI from the original version:

 1. Copy the files from the github repo in the <code>scripts\vkc</code> folder to your current VKC folder in your mission file overwriting anything when prompted.